aedart/athenaeum/docs/archive/current/core/usage/container.md

 ### Using the `IoCFacade`

-You can also use the `IoCFacade`, which is a custom Facade that also provides access to your application instance.
+The `IoCFacade` is a custom Facade, which also provides access to your application instance.
-It offers the `make()` method, just like Laravel's `App` Facade.
+Just like Laravel's `App` Facade, it too offers the `make()` method.
-But it also comes with a `tryMake()` method, which does not fail, in case that a binding could not be resolved.
+In addition, it also comes with a `tryMake()` method, which does not fail, in case that a binding could not be resolved.
-Additionally, it offers the possibility to return a default value, should a binding not be available.
+When a binding cannot be resolved, it returns a default value that you can specify.

 ```php
 <?php